Policy-Based Routing

 - Policies based on remote ports numbers.
 Same format/syntax and restrictions as local ports.

-- You can mix the IP addresses/subnets and device (or domain) names in one field separating them by space (like this:
+- You can mix the IP addresses/subnets and device (or domain) names in one field separating them by a space (like this:

 66.220.2.74 he.net tunnelbroker.net